Modern Foreign Languages Curriculum

 On the basis of research, we believe language acquisition between the ages of 9-11 is best supported by speaking, hence why we prioritise this skill in KS2.
 As you move through the curriculum, other skills are built in and we carefully think about when and where they appear.

 To ensure access for pupils who have low prior attainment we frequently use models, scaffolds and knowledge organisers.
-Furthermore, we have implemented rote-learn verbs this year, designed to particularly support low prior attainers as they memorise conjugations before applying them.
+Furthermore, we have recently implemented rote-learn verbs, designed to particularly support low prior attainers as they memorise conjugations before applying them.
 All pupils read the same texts- we have the same expectations of all of our learners to be able to master challenging target language texts.
 Beyond lessons, additional support is available for these learners.
-On weekly basis, sixth form pupils support primary and KS4 lower prior attainers.
+On a weekly basis, sixth form pupils support primary and KS4 lower prior attainers.
 Parent volunteers support Y11 Spanish.

 The end of year grade that our pupils receive are a culmination of all 4 skills (reading, writing, listening and speaking) that have been tested at least once throughout the academic year.
 Additionally, our termly formative grade is never just based on one skill.
 Moreover, our checkpoints work on a termly theme, where we focus on a particular skill, such as listening, but test at least one other skill at the same time.
 Finally, we are moving towards implementing a weekly vocab test for each year group.
 This is already happening in KS5 and some other year groups.